-- 1. Apply the principles of nuclear fusion and stellar evolution to explain the processes of hydrogen fusion in stars and the creation of elements - 2.
-Apply the concept of atomic structure of elements in the periodic table to interpret the periodic trends in properties of elements with its anomaly - 3.
+- 1. Understand nuclear transmutation reactions that lead to the formation of elements in the universe - 2.
+Illustrate atomic structure of elements in the periodic table and interpret the periodic trends in properties of elements with its anomaly - 3.
 Apply the conditions for the formation of different types of chemical bonds and predict the minimum energy required for a reaction to occur - 4.
 Analyse endothermic and exothermic processes and exchange of energy during chemical reactions - 5.
 Analyse whether the given matter is a solid, liquid, gas, or plasma and interpret the arrangement of atoms

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 1 - - - - - - - - - - - -
+1 2 1

-2 2 1 - - - - - - - - - - 1 -
+2 2 1

-3 2 1 - - - - - - - - - - - -
+3 2 1

-4 2 1 - - - - - - - - - - - 1
+4 2 1

-5 2 1 - - - - - - - - - - - 1
+5 2 1